 The mind is good at dealing with content, with adding and maintaining (learning and accumulating), with particulars, with objects in consciousness and material matters, processes and techniques, goal-oriented behaviors, stuff in time and space and linear reality, and maintaining social programming and linguistic expression.
 It’s like a giant biological computer, reflected in the fact that we have brains (although that too appears in our minds, and an appearance, image, a concept and set of ideas, data and memories!).
 Minds are good for personal purposes and doing things in the world.
 But what we want here, in this stopping of thinking, goes beyond the personal.

 First a definition to help in clarity.
-We can call “the mind” the sum total at any moment of the subjective objects of consciousness: bodily sensations, sense perceptions, and thoughts.
+I call “mind” the sum total at any moment of the objects of consciousness, the basic furniture of experience: bodily sensations, sense perceptions, and thoughts.
 We are giving a name, a noun, to what is really a verb, a movement.
-And thinking is the images and concepts, memories and sounds in and of the mind.
+Thinking is the images and concepts, memories and sounds in and of the mind.
 So it would seem that all our knowledge comes from that collection.
 But is that all there is to the mind or to experience?
 No.

 There is knowledge that is direct and unmediated by representations, images, or thinking.
 And that’s where we want to go, or realize.

 Let’s get one thing out of the way right at the start: thinking is not bad or something to be frustrated about.
 Even very great sages still have thinking going on, only they have a very different relationship to it (more on that later).